alvaropran/UberBIEngineeringDashboard/README.md

 Google Cloud Storage, SQL, Python, QuickDBD, Google Mage compute engine, Mage.AI Data Pipeline Tool, Google Big Query, Google Looker Analytics, Lucid Chart

+Mage.AI is an open-source data pipeline tool that helps with transforming and integrating data, learn more about it here: https://www.mage.ai/

 The aim was to become familiar with Google services on the cloud for storing data.
 Additionally, I wanted to explore more visualization and planning tools such as Looker and Lucid Charts for data modelling.

 Data Model Steps: